+Pull the neutral interlock trigger up (if equipped).

+1. Neutral interlock trigger

-- Pull the neutral interlock trigger up (if equipped). - Move the remote control lever firmly and crisply forward (for forward gear) or rearward (for reverse gear) about 35° (a detent can be felt).
+Move the remote control lever / gear shift lever firmly and crisply forward (for forward gear) or backward (for reverse gear) [about 35° (a detent can felt) for remote control models].